Having stumbled on a Rube Goldberg tripwire,

 grudges are installed,

-administration smothers descent
+administration smothers dissent

 with fluffy pillows of pleasantries.